Elon Musk greeted with flattery and feasts during China trip | Technology

 - China

-While little is known of those discussions - the industry ministry has only said Musk and its head Jin Zhuanglong exchanged views about the development of electric vehicles and connected cars - that hasn't stopped an outpouring of enthusiasm for Musk on Chinese social media.
+While little is known of those conversations - the industry ministry only said Musk and its head exchanged views about the development of electric vehicles and connected cars while the commerce ministry announced he discussed Tesla's development in China with its head - that hasn't stopped an outpouring of enthusiasm for Musk on Chinese social media.
 "He's a global idol," commented one user.
 "Elon Musk is just great, if only China could have someone like Elon Musk," said another.

 It was not clear if Tesla is facing any regulatory hurdles to expanding the plant.
 Investors are also keen to know whether China regulators will clear the release of Tesla's advanced driver assistance features.
 The features are available in the United States as part of the "Full Self Driving" software it sells for $15,000 per vehicle.